 A. In the airline industry, CWA members include about 20,000 passenger service professionals at American Airlines, Envoy Airlines, and Piedmont Airlines.
-In addition, the union represents Flight Attendants at 19 air carriers through the Association of Flight Attendants-CWA which represents over 60,000 aviation professionals.
+In addition, the union represents over 60,000 flight attendants at 19 air carriers through the Association of Flight Attendants-CWA (AFA-CWA).

 Q. How does building a union work?

 A. Building a union means talking to your coworkers, discussing issues, building a community and working toward majority support.

 Q. How do union dues work?